Helen Schulman: Background and career

 A Day at the Beach, published in 2008, focuses on a family living through the September 11 attacks and the aftermath.
 The New Yorker wrote, “Schulman, in her fourth novel, gets both her cultural moment and the psychological particulars of a disintegrating marriage exactly right, and her writing is distractingly, almost brazenly beautiful.
 The result slyly demonstrates both the inadequacy of art and its insolent resilience in disaster's aftermath.”

 Schulman's fiction, non-fiction, and reviews have appeared in such places as Vanity Fair, Time, Vogue, GQ, The New York Times Book Review, and The Paris Review.
 She co-edited with Jill Bialosky the anthology, Wanting a Child.
 She has written numerous screenplays, including co-writing an adaptation of her novel P.S., which was made into a film in 2004 starring Laura Linney.
 Schulman's essay "The Habitual Aborter" was published in Time and in the anthology, Wanting a Child.
 Her essay, "My Father, The Garbage Head" was published in the anthology, An Uncertain Inheritance and her essay on Faulkner's 'As I Lay Dying' was published in lithub.

-Schulman has taught in graduate programs at Columbia University, New York University.
+Schulman has taught in graduate programs at Columbia University and New York University.
 She teaches at the New School University where she is the Fiction Chair at the Writing Program and a tenured Professor of Writing.
-She is a current Guggenheim Fellow (2019–20), she has also been a Sundance Fellow, an Aspen Words Fellow (The Aspen Institute), a NYFA Fellow, A Tennessee Williams Fellow at Columbia University and has won a Pushcart Prize.
+She is a former Guggenheim Fellow (2019–20), she has also been a Sundance Fellow, an Aspen Words Fellow (The Aspen Institute), a NYFA Fellow, A Tennessee Williams Fellow at Columbia University and has won a Pushcart Prize.